Steven Rivadeneyra

-Steven Aldair Rivadeneyra del Villar (born 2 November 1994) is a Peruvian footballer who plays as a goalkeeper for Sport Boys.
+Steven Aldair Rivadeneyra del Villar (born 2 November 1994) is a Peruvian footballer who plays as a goalkeeper for Alianza Atlético, on loan from Sport Boys.

-He has made over 175 appearances in the Peruvian Primera División for seven clubs, winning the 2021 title at Alianza Lima.
+He has made over 225 appearances in the Peruvian Primera División for seven clubs, winning the 2021 title at Alianza Lima.
 He was called up for the Peru national football team in 2014 and went to the 2015 Pan American Games.

 Club career

 Early career

 Born in Lima to a military father and an accountant mother, Rivadeneyra was raised in the neighbourhood of Mariano Melgar in Arequipa.
 He began playing as a goalkeeper but was put as a forward once his team was winning.

 Rivadeneyra's first academy was Cristal de Arequipa, associated with Esther Grande, and he moved back to the capital to play for that club.
 After playing a friendly against the reserve team of Juan Aurich, he moved to the Chiclayo-based team in 2012 as they had a professional team.
 After two years in the reserves, his professional debut came on 7 June 2014 in a 2–1 home win over San Simón in the Peruvian Primera División.
 He was playing due to injury to Erick Delgado.

 After spells at Universidad San Martín and Alianza Atlético, Rivadeneyra signed for Deportivo Municipal in 2018.
 That November, he extended his contract for another year.
 He was linked with Alianza Lima after helping his club qualify for the Copa Sudamericana.
 In the first round, his team lost 5–0 on aggregate to Colón of Argentina.